aVr0Ra/aWeWork/api/ExcelMessageSending/README.md

 # The requirements of the Excel chart
 1. The program will only read data from columns A and B. Data from column A are students' ID numbers and column B are the messages supposed to be sent.
-2. Rules are as follows:
+2. Rules are as follows: <br />
-1) If cell Bx is not NULL, then student ID Ax will receive a message Bx.
+i.
+If cell Bx is not NULL, then student ID Ax will receive a message Bx. <br />
-2) If cell Bx is NULL, the format will be like this tiny chart:
+ii.
+If cell Bx is NULL, the format will be like this tiny chart: <br />

 |----A----|-----B-----| <br />
 |---ID1---|message1| <br />